MohdVara/House-Sale-Management-System/README.md

 This program is just for demonstration purposes and should not be used in any production grade system without substantial re-factoring of the source code.
 I will not be responsible for any loss or damage caused by the program.

-Any question please send me a message.
+Any questions please send me an email.